hulvdan/cookier/TASKS_HULVDAN.md

 * trim pngs of transparent pixels
 * internet shouldn't be required for building: check web debug yandex build with mocked ysdk
+* font shader that remaps fillColor and outlineColor